-Just mix three cups baking soda with one cup vinegar and pour the mixture into your scrubber.
+Just mix three cups of baking soda with one cup of vinegar and pour the mixture into your scrubber.
 Next, add some hydrogen peroxide to make it foam up even more.

 Use this solution on tough stains or spots of mold and watch them disappear right before your eyes.

 But keep in mind that mold could indicate a bigger problem.
 There might be leaks, cracks, or broken pipes you don’t know about.

 Plumbing problems involving mold can quickly become expensive if they’re not addressed quickly.
 So always try to fix the root of the problem as early as possible to avoid major repairs down the road.

 4. Keep Drains Clear With Boiling Hot Water Followed By Cold Water

 This is a simple method to keep your drains clear.

 And you can use this method for any type of pipe, such as the one in your toilet or bathroom sink.

 To do it, boil some water and pour it down the drain (along with dish soap if you have it).
 Wait until the bubbling from the boiling water stops, and follow up by pouring cold water through it.

 What this does is help to keep your pipes clean from any debris that might be accumulated in them.